-- How should we live?
-(Moral Philosophy)
+- Moral philosophy: How should we live?
+Are right and wrong objective?

 - Philosophy of religion: Does God exist?
 What does it even mean to talk of ‘God’?